Hello, ladies. I know exactly why you’re here.

 You want a toning workout plan that is comprised of the best toning exercises and designed specifically for the two main goals most women have:

-- To get toned, defined and lean.
+- To get toned, sculpted, and lean.

-- To avoid getting big, bulky and manly.
+- To avoid getting big, bulky, and manly.

 Let’s get down to it…

 (By the way, be sure to read all of this.
 You may miss something important if you don’t.)

 Everyone knows that the typical woman doing some form of weight training is doing it for the purpose of building “lean muscle” that makes her body look slim, toned, sexy, and feminine.

 The typical man, on the other hand, weight trains for the purpose of building “bulky muscle” that makes his body look big, powerful, and masculine.

 The question is, what are the weight training differences that separate these two goals?